 Early Hands-on ExperienceAt UMMC, we have developed a stepwise-cataract surgical-development program that begins in the PGY-1 year.
 To ensure that our residents are thoroughly prepared to quickly and safely mature into proficient surgeons, we employ a training program that incorporates wet-lab instruction; the use of the Eyesi Simulator, and early hands-on experience in the operating room.
 As a result of these educational and training advantages, our residents routinely complete their first full cataract surgery during the latter half of their PGY-2 year.
 Also during the PGY-2 year, residents attend a month-long Basic Science Course.

 Applicants selected for our program are enrolled in a preliminary intern year at UMMC in conjunction with the department of medicine.
 During their intern year, trainees receive significant exposure not only to ophthalmology but also to dermatology, radiology, ENT, neurology, and pathology.
-Each year, we reserve four positions in the Department of Internal Medicine Residency Program are reserved each year for applicants who have matched in ophthalmology.
-These positions must be applied for and matched through the National Resident Matching Program, no separate interview is required.
+Each year, we reserve four positions in the Department of Internal Medicine Residency Program for applicants who have matched in ophthalmology.
+While these four positions must be applied for and matched through the National Resident Matching Program, no separate interview is required.